The planar Cayley graphs are effectively enumerable I: consistently planar graphs: 3-connected planar s admit s

 {\bf Case 2}: If $e$ lies in $A_3$, (which can only happen if $e$ is incident with $o$), then $T$ crosses $ oW^{\infty}$ and again \eqref{R2} holds.

 {\bf Case 3}: If $e$ lies in $A_4$, then $T$ crosses $ oR^{\infty}$, and again \eqref{R2} is proved.

-{\bf Case 4}: If $e= oa$, then as $T$ cannot enter the regions $A_3, A_4$ for the aforementioned reasons, it has to contain the whole path $oW$ and then continue in the closure of the region $A_6$.
+{\bf Case 4}: If $e= oa$, then $X\neq R_2$ as $oR_2^\infty$ does not contain the $oa$.
+Furthermore, as $T$ cannot enter the regions $A_3, A_4$ for the aforementioned reasons, it has to contain the whole path $oW$ and then continue in the closure of the region $A_6$.
 But then some rotation of the relator $X$ inducing $T$ is either a subword or a superword of $W$, and moreover $T$ lies between $ oW^{\infty}$ and $oR^{\infty}$.
 This however contradicts our choice of $R,W$ to be neighbours.